The S&P/ASX 200 index was out of form last week. The benchmark index had its worst week in a year and dropped a disappointing 3% to 6,517.1 points.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - 3 quality dividend shares to boost your income

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Challenger Limited.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Hub24 Ltd. The Motley Fool Australia has recommended Hub24 Ltd and Webjet Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019